-In any accounts involving freedom seekers and the Underground Railroad in Illinois and nearby states in the middle of the Midwest, it may be useful to see that there were changes over time:
+In any accounts involving freedom seekers and the Underground Railroad in Illinois, it crucial to see that there were changes over time.

 Prior to 1837 -- In this period of state formation and the emergence of early communities, almost all evidence points to freedom seekers acting on their own, receiving some ad hoc assistance from individuals and settlements with strong anti-slavery opinions.
 Several black settlements like Brooklyn and New Philadelphia had been established and direct assistance was being provided.
 It is probable that the encounter with freedom seekers in predominantly white farming regions and small towns helped to encourage those holding anti-slavery opinions to get organized, both for providing assistance when needed, but also to form anti-slavery societies and other groups for political and public response.

-1838 – 1844 – State-wide anti-slavery societies were now functioning across our region, formed in Michigan in 1836, in Illinois at the end of 1837and in Indiana in 1838.
-With these were a multitude of local groups and later, in 1842, a state society in Wisconsin Territory.
+1838 – 1844 – State-wide anti-slavery societies were now functioning across the Midwest, with these were a multitude of local groups in Illinois.
 Along with the independent movement of freedom seekers and the activity of some fairly isolated black settlers and communities, now there were networks of assistance, predominantly involving white abolitionists.
 They were connecting through old friendships and the new anti-slavery groups, and understanding and talking about what they were doing as part of the networks of the Underground Railroad.

 1845 – 1854 – The patterns outline above continued, but now with clear and visible leadership being provided by people of color.
-The black community of Detroit, in conjunction with black activists in Canada, were well-organized to receive, support and settle freedom seekers.
-The work of John and Mary Richardson Jones, the Wagoners and Fords, and others in the Chicago region paralleled and connected with the work of other African Americans across Illinois.
-These included Jameson Jenkins in Springfield, and black churches and leadership in Alton, Jacksonville, Galesburg, Aurora, Joliet, and other locations.
+The black community of Detroit, in conjunction with black activists in Canada, was well-organized to receive, support and settle freedom seekers.
+The work of John and Mary Richardson Jones, Henry and Susan Wagoner, and others in the Chicago region paralleled and connected with the work of other African Americans across Illinois.
+This included black churches and leadership in Springfield, Alton, Jacksonville, Galesburg, Aurora, Joliet, and other locations.
 In Illinois, the completion of the I & M Canal in 1848 enlarged the options for movement through the Illinois River Valley.
-In Michigan, railroads were being completed from Detroit to Chicago and becoming an option for far more rapid movment.
+In Michigan, railroads were being completed from Detroit to Chicago and becoming an option for far more rapid movement.

-1855 – 1861 Although other forms of travel continued, increasing numbers of freedom seekers were moving across the region, both coming into Chicago as a focal point and onto Detroit and other destinations using the network of rail lines in operation in the late 1850s.
+1855 – 1861 -- Although other forms of travel continued, increasing numbers of freedom seekers were moving across the region, both coming into the Chicago region and onto Detroit and other destinations using the network of rail lines in operation in the late 1850s.
 The stunning exemplar of this was the journey of James and Narcissa Daniels, the Samuel Harper family and others in the escape from western Missouri engineered by John Brown.
 After reaching Iowa, they came into Chicago on the Rock Island line.
-Then, they traveled on to Detroit by railcar, paralleling Caroline’s journey from south of Chicago across northwest Indiana and southern Michigan.
+Then, they traveled on to Detroit and Canada by train.